parroty/excoveralls/README.md

 variable.

 ### [mix coveralls.github] Post coverage from [GitHub Actions](https://github.com/features/actions)
-Specify `mix coveralls.github` as the build script in the GitHub action YML file and explicitly set the `MIX_ENV` environment to `TEST`.
+Specify `mix coveralls.github` as the build script in the GitHub action YML file and explicitly set the `MIX_ENV` environment to `test` and add `GITHUB_TOKEN` with the value of `{{ secrets.GITHUB_TOKEN }}`, this is required because is used internaly by coveralls.io to check the action and add statuses.

+The value of `secrets.GITHUB_TOKEN` is added automatically inside every GitHub action, so you not need to assing that.

-This task submits the result to Coveralls when the build is executed via GitHub actions.
+This task submits the result to Coveralls when the build is executed via GitHub actions and add statuses in the checks of github.

 #### .github/workflows/example.yml
 ```yml